Information Technology (IT) Project Management

 IT Project Management Certification Exams

 Our IT Project Management Certificate academically prepares you to sit for in-demand IT certification exams, such as the CAPM (PMI Certified Associate in Project Management).
-Rasmussen College will reimburse the exam fees of up to three certification exams to help make pursuing IT project management certification more of a reality.4
+Rasmussen University will reimburse the exam fees of up to three certification exams to help make pursuing IT project management certification more of a reality.4

 - CDA 3515C